Rynji/Rynji.github.io/_projects/2019-12-22-personal-projects.md

 ---
-title: 'Personal Projects & Intern'
+title: 'Personal Projects & Internship'
 subtitle: '(2014-2016) Some smaller personal projects & an intership from my bachelor years'
 date: 2019-12-22
 description: 'Character customiser with interface, day/night cycle game and a spidergame using an on-the-fly generated mesh as a web.'